2013 Lexus RX Hybrid Interior

 - "The front seats could use some extra adjustment range and thigh support, and lateral support is lacking.
 However, rear passengers will find the seating roomy and comfortable thanks to reclining and sliding adjustments." -- Edmunds

-Standard features on the 2013 Lexus RX Hybrid include push-button start, Bluetooth, and smart key technology that allows you to unlock and start the RX without needing to take the key out of your bag or pocket.
-An iPod interface and USB jack are newly standard for 2013.
+Standard features in the 2013 Lexus RX Hybrid include push-button start, Bluetooth and smart key technology that allows you to unlock and start the RX without taking the key out of your bag or pocket.
+An iPod interface and a USB jack are newly standard for 2013.
 Optional features include navigation and an available Mark Levinson stereo.

-Most reviewers like the electronics on the 2013 Lexus RX Hybrid, though a few say that the Lexus Remote Touch System, which controls many features, takes some getting used to.
+Most reviewers like the electronics in the 2013 Lexus RX Hybrid, though a few say that the Lexus Remote Touch System, which controls many features, takes some getting used to.

 - "Backlit gauges are large, well marked, and clearly legible.
 The dashboard contains many small buttons, but climate and audio controls are grouped separately and colored differently for easier identification at a glance." -- Consumer Guide

 - "The controls are more complicated than past Lexus products, but now there are more features that need controlling.
 When you opt for the Display Audio or Navigation packages, you get the Lexus Remote Touch system, which is a mouselike device that allows the user to move among a variety of icons on a large centrally located screen.
 It's a nifty technological achievement, but in practice, we've found this to be a love-it or hate-it interface and recommend playing around with it before you take an RX 350 home." -- Edmunds

 - "What We Don't (Like): Joystick-operated navigation system." -- Cars.com